agiledev-students-spring2023/final-project-willeats/UX-DESIGN.md

 * Users can select or customize the tip.
 * Users can press proceed to go to the checkout page.

-# Checkout page
+# Checkout Page

 ![checkout page](./ux-design/Customer_Payment.png)

 * Users can view the total price.
 * Users can press pay now to checkout.

-# Order finished page
+# Order Finished Page

 ![recipt page](./ux-design/Client_Order_finished.png)